 Meeting CGMP Standards for Outsourced Warehouses

 Qualifying for CGMP is not a difficult task for logistics companies.
-All they need to do is document all processes and procedures governed by the regulations, implement these standards, monitor them regularly to ensure they are met, and subject themselves to passing all of the inspections by licensed authorities.
+All they need to do is document all processes and procedures governed by the regulations, implement these standards, monitor them regularly to ensure they are met and subject themselves to passing all of the inspections by licensing authorities.
 Some warehouses take it to the next level and choose to be more proactive by paying a properly licensed organization to perform site visits to make their facility certified.
 If passing scores are received, the warehouse will receive a certification.

 How Does a Warehousing Provider Qualify for CGMP?

 Here are some of the aspects that, if met by CGMP standards, qualify warehouses as safe.

 - Warehouse Construction: Are the roads and parking lots around the warehouse safe during the rainy and snowy seasons?
 Are stocks in the truck secured to prevent shaking and damage?
 Are measures being taken to prevent pests by removing garbage and keeping the area outside clear of nests?
 Are there regular inspections of the property to prevent roof leaks and damage to the building?